juniorsundarCasual/TGT/vault/volume-5.chapter-384.md

 "How in the world did you do that?!"
 Guy exclaimed as well.

 "I-I don't know.
-When Teacher Jeeves cast the spell, I suddenly felt a rush of mana entering my core, and colds tarted to course through my mana channels.
+When Teacher Jeeves cast the spell, I suddenly felt a rush of mana entering my core, and cold started to course through my mana channels.
 I directed it to my palms and caught the |Fireball| which got absorbed as well," Revian explained.

 "How did this happen?"
 Guy asked Al.